top of page

 Trail Daily Times, July 19, 1975

-The building was torn down in May 2006 — ironically just as the company kicked off its 100th anniversary celebrations.
+Alas, the staff house was torn down in May 2006 — ironically just as the company kicked off its 100th anniversary celebrations.

 “Its location, remote from the main operations and extensive need for repairs made it no longer practical,” the Trail Times quoted a company spokeswoman at the time.
 The newspaper added: “Among its problems were asbestos insulation, the need for sprinklers, and sagging walls … No attempt was made to sell the building.”